 The poetic form is something truly magical, and you probably explored a lot of examples during English class.
-There is a common misconception that every poem has to have a rhyme scheme; however, this is not the case.
+There is a common misconception that every type of poem has to have a rhyme scheme; however, this is not the case.
 Even though Shakespeare used iambic pentameter as a part of his formal verse, not all poetry has to follow a defined rhyme scheme.

 - 1. The Red Wheelbarrow by William Carlos Williams, 1923